 Social Policy in an Interdependent World (SPIW)

-- StudOn Password: the password for the course will be provided at the first lecture on Tuesday, April 16, 2024, taking place at 8:00 a.m. at Lange Gasse 20, Lecture Hall H2.
-Students should register for the course via StudOn to directly receive emails from us and to access important course content and materials.
-Please contact Elisa Poletto (elisa.poletto@fau.de) should you have questions.
+StudOn Password (SS 2025): the password for the course will be provided at the first lecture on April 29, 2025.
+Students should register for the StudOn course to receive emails from the instructors and to access course content and materials.
+Please contact Elisa Poletto (elisa.poletto@fau.de) if you have questions.

 Bachelor, 5 ECTS